The University’s website accessibility statement is part of a formal policy that addresses disability in the broadest sense.

 It is designed to comply with our own accessibility standards, in line with recognised best practice.

-For example, our website follows the W3C Web Content Accessibility Guidelines and the British Standards Institute guidance on website accessibility, the Publicly Available Specification (PAS) 78.
+For example, our website follows the W3C Web Content Accessibility Guidelines and the British standard BS 8878 framework for web accessibility.